Case - Helios | Beck | UX Designer & Researcher | Accessibility | Agentic AI

 Logo of Helios

-The team at Smart.Helios showed me what they had learned from a professional researcher: that virtually all patients entering a hospital or clinic, brought a smartphone with them (which was not really a surprise).
+The Smart.Helios team showed me what they had learned from a professional researcher: that virtually all patients entering a hospital or clinic, brought a smartphone with them (which was not really a surprise).

 And that virtually all patients start by asking the staff virtually the same questions.